PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

 ## Use data attached to a visual element to affect its appearance

-Normally, we can change attributes for a selection of DOM elements like so:
+We can change attributes for a selection of DOM elements by passing static values, and all selected elements will have that attribute set to that one specific value.
+Add the following temporarily to the end of `app.js`:

 ```javascript
 d3.selectAll('circle').attr('cy', 300);